 Public Engagement Awards at the Neag School

-The UConn Office of Public Engagement gives out the Provost’s Awards for Public Engagement to recognize outstanding efforts in public engagement across the university and external community.
+The UConn Provost's Office gives out the Provost’s Awards for Public Engagement to recognize outstanding efforts in public engagement across the university and external community.
 The following individuals and programs are among those who have been recognized for their efforts in past years:

 - Emily Baseler ’17 (ED, CLAS), ’18 MA, student